TheReverend403/FoxBot/README.md

 | reload   | reload | Reloads config variables.
 Some settings can only take effect when the bot restarts. | command.reload
 | insult   | insult [#channel] | Makes the bot send a random shakespearean insult to the specified channel.
 Will attempt to join, send the insult and then leave, unless the -s flag is used.
 If no channel is specified, the insult will be sent to the channel the command was used in. | command.insult
 | kick     | kick \<user\> [reason] | Makes the bot kick the specified user from the channel the command is used i with an optional reason. | command.kick

+**Non-command Features**

+If a user sends a http/https link to a channel the bot is in and they have the chat.urls permission, the bot will attempt to parse their URL and print the page title and content type to the channel.